jbranchmaster/upgraded-engine/recipies/breakfast/02_semiya_upma_bambino_vermicelli.md

 -  1 sprig `curry leaves`

 # Pre Preparation For Busy People
-Vermicelli can be roasted the night before and stored in room temperature
+Vermicelli can be roasted the night before and stored in room temperature. ensure it cools down before closing with a lid.

 # Preparation